nachimehta/Festivus/README.md

 # Festivus
-## dependencies
+## npm dependencies
-npm install cheerio
+ cheerio
-npm install request
+ request
+ oriento
+ date-utils

 ## usage
 Run from command line and provide the URL as your argument.
 Output should be a list of artists provided on that page.